Bill Negotiation Strategies: How to Lower Your Bills and Save Money

 - Cable and satellite providers

 - Phone – both cell and landline

-BillFixers does take a 50 percent cut of the savings they find after the first year.
-So, if the yearly savings turns out to be $240, they’ll ask for $10 a month or half of the savings upfront which is $120.
+BillCutterz does take a 50 percent cut of the savings they find.
+So, if the yearly savings turns out to be $240, or $20 per month, they’ll ask for $10 every month.

 How to Negotiate Bills: Bottom Line